Skip to main content

 When you use these cards to make purchases, pay bills, and withdraw cash, you can’t accidentally overdraw your funds, or impulsively spend more than you had planned to.
 That’s because you’re limited to using the money that’s already loaded onto them.

-“Many older adults rely on prepaid cards to gain—and maintain—better control over their finances,” said Genevieve Waterman, NCOA’s Director of Economic Security.
+“Many older adults rely on prepaid cards to gain—and maintain—better control over their finances,” said Jessica Johnston, NCOA's Senior Director for the Center for Economic Well-Being.

 Unlike with traditional debit and credit cards, prepaid versions automatically prevent users from spending above their means.
-This makes them highly effective money and debt management tools for nearly everyone—especially those who live on a tight budget, or who struggle to stick to one.”
+This makes them highly effective money and debt management tools for nearly everyone—especially those who live on a tight budget, or who struggle to stick to one,” she said.

 Here’s what you need to know before adding one or more prepaid cards to your own money management strategy.